-According to the recent survey conducted by the U.S. News, a lot of consumers don’t do their research prior to signing up for credit cards.
-Almost half of the surveyed people failed to research their cards in order to get more information about their benefits, terms and conditions.
+According to the recent survey conducted by the U.S. News, many consumers don’t do their research before signing up for credit cards.
+Almost half of the surveyed people failed to research their cards to get more information about their benefits, terms, and conditions.
 Moreover, according to U.S. News & World Report, the global authority in rankings and consumer advice, more than half of the respondents do not regularly shop around for better credit cards.

-The survey was conducted by U.S. News Money in order to find out details about cardholders‘ redemption habits and rewards preferences.
+U.S. News Money conducted a survey to find out details about cardholders‘ redemption habits and rewards preferences.
 These are the results they found:

 Even though there are so many different credit cards, consumers have to do their research if they want to find the card that fits them best.

-Besides the survey, U.S. News publishes detailed credit card guides in order to help consumers use their credit cards more effectively.
+Besides the survey, U.S. News publishes detailed credit card guides to help consumers use their credit cards more effectively.

-U.S. News & World Report is a digital information and news company which helps people to make better decisions by informing them on important issues that affect their lives.
-The company focuses on education, money, travel, health, cars and news, publishing advice, news, rankings and analysis in order to help consumers gain more knowledge throughout all stages of life and make choices that will lead them to a better future.
-The company was founded in 1933 and it has headquarters in Washington, D.C.
+U.S. News & World Report is a digital information and news company that helps people make better decisions by informing them on important issues affecting their lives.
+The company focuses on education, money, travel, health, cars and news, publishing advice, news, rankings, and analysis to help consumers gain more knowledge throughout all life stages and make choices that will lead them to a better future.
+The company was founded in 1933, and it has headquarters in Washington, D.C.
 Today, more than 40 million people visit their website each month to read articles on various topics.